 - Create Shutdown, Restart, Log Off, Suspend Shortcuts

 - Create Website Shortcuts

-- Create desktop shortcut to Switch User Accounts
+- Create a desktop shortcut to Switch User Accounts

 - Create a Clear Clipboard shortcut

-- Create shortcut for Evernote Tag and Notebook.
+- Create a shortcut for Evernote Tag and Notebook.

 These posts will help you if you need to create other shortcuts:

-- Create single desktop shortcut to open multiple web pages
+- Create a single desktop shortcut to open multiple web pages

 - Create a Remote Desktop Connection shortcut.